Authorities announce charges in connection with Anderson, Indianapolis drug ring

 INDIANAPOLIS, Ind.-- Authorities announced federal charges Friday against five people accused of running a drug trafficking organization in Anderson and Indianapolis.

-Authorities say they seized more than 25 pounds of meth, valued at around $250,000.
-They also claim to have seized 10 pounds of cocaine, and 50 pounds of marijuana.
+Authorities say they seized more than 25 pounds of methamphetamine, valued at around $250,000.
+They also claim to have seized 10 pounds of cocaine and 50 pounds of marijuana.

 The following people were charged in the investigation: